Global cloud data traffic growing rapidly - Cisco

-Network equipment maker Cisco Systems Inc said global cloud data traffic will grow at a compound annual rate of 66 percent between 2010 and 2015, as consumers and businesses seek untethered access to content and applications.
+Nov 29 Network equipment maker Cisco Systems Inc (CSCO.O) said global cloud data traffic will grow at a compound annual rate of 66 percent between 2010 and 2015, as consumers and businesses seek untethered access to content and applications.

-By mid-decade more than a third of all data centre traffic will be based in the cloud, which allows data to be stored and accessed remotely, Cisco said in its first annual Global Cloud Index published on Tuesday.

-Gobal data centre traffic overall will increase four-fold, a 33 percent compound annual growth rate between 2010 and 2015, according to Cisco.

 That translates into data traffic of 4.8 zettabytes per year by 2015 or every man, woman and child watching a full length movie once a day for one year.